+86 755 8671 9955

 Best for: Enterprise HR, workforce management, and financial planning

-Workday started as an HR platform and grew into a full financial management and planning solution.
-It is particularly strong for organizations where people management is a central priority.
+Workday started as an HR platform and expanded into a full financial management and planning solution.
+It is the top choice for organizations where people management is central to operations.

 It is 100% cloud-based with no on-premise option.
-Its interface is clean and user-friendly compared to many legacy ERPs.
+Its interface is clean and user-friendly compared to most legacy ERPs.
+Workday Adaptive Planning adds strong budgeting, forecasting, and scenario modeling capabilities.

 Strengths: